Camp Lejeune Leukemia Lawsuit

 One of the first significant reports on the health impact of the Camp Lejeune water contamination came in 2009 when the National Research Council (NRC) released a report entitled Contaminated Water Supplies at Camp Lejeune: Assessing Potential Health Effects (NRC Report).
 The NRC Report concluded that there was conclusive evidence of an association between exposure to the Lejeune water and increased rates of leukemia and other blood cancers.

-In 2014, the ATSDR published the results of its long-term cancer incidence and mortality study for the Camp Lejeune population (the “ATSDR Study”).
-Just like the previous reports, the ATSDR Study found evidence that exposure to the water at Lejeune caused a significant increase in the rate of leukemia among residents and employees.
+In 2014, the ATSDR published its long-term cancer incidence and mortality study results for the Camp Lejeune population (the “ATSDR Study”).
+Like the previous reports, the ATSDR Study found evidence that exposure to the water at Lejeune caused a significant increase in leukemia among residents and employees.

 New Law to Allow Camp Lejeune Claims for Leukemia